Classical shadows of stated skein representations at roots of unity: Relative character varieties

-In the present paper, we proceed by describing the character variety for the bigone and the triangle, together with the Hopf comodule maps $\Delta^L$ and $\Delta^R$.
-Then, in virtue of the above property, we define the character variety for any punctured surface as the kernel of $\Delta^L - \sigma \circ \Delta^R$. \\
+In the present paper, we proceed by describing the character variety for the bigon and the triangle, together with the Hopf comodule maps $\Delta^L$ and $\Delta^R$.
+Then, in virtue of the above property, we characterize the Poisson structure of the relative character variety for any triangulated punctured surface as the kernel of $\Delta^L - \sigma \circ \Delta^R$. \\

 First, recall that $\mathfrak{sl}_2$ denotes the Lie algebra of the $2\times 2$ traceless matrices.
 It has a basis formed by

 In order to define the Poisson structure, we will need the following.